microsoftgraph/nodejs-apponlytoken-rest-sample/README.md

 5. Run `npm install` to install the app's dependencies.
 6. Run `npm start` to run the app.

   > Note: This app will iterate through all users in your tenant and create a calendar event on each of their calendars.
-The event will have the title "Microsoft Graph API discussion", be 30 minutes long, and will be exactly 24 hours from when you from the app.
+The event will have the title "Microsoft Graph API discussion", be 30 minutes long, and will be exactly 24 hours from when you ran the app.

 ## Questions and comments
 * Please [log an issue in this repository](https://github.com/OfficeDev/O365-Nodejs-Microsoft-Graph-App-only/issues) with any feedback or questions about this sample.